 Four key domains of inequality will be discussed: socioeconomic inequality, health inequality, political inequality, and sociocultural inequality.

 Program Moderator: Louis Colbert, MSW, Vice President of Operations, Philadelphia Corporation for Aging.

-Presenters: Jean Accius, PhD, Senior Strategic Policy Advisor, Office of Policy Integration, AARP; Colette Browne, DrPH, Professor and Principal Investigator, Ha Kupuna National Resource Center for Native Hawaiian Elders, University of Hawaii at Manoa; Velma Carter Dryer, MSW, Social Worker, Penn State Milton S. Hershey Medical Center; Maria Oquendo-Scharneck, Health and Diversity Coordinator, Age Options; Percil Stanford, PhD, President, Folding Voice; Olympia Terrell, MSW, Content Coordinator, Age Wave; Fernando Torres-Gil, MSW, PhD, Director, Center for Policy Research on Aging, UCLA School of Public Affairs; Joyce Walker, MSSA, SHS, Vice President of Community Development, PK Management, LLC.
+Presenters: Jean Accius, PhD, Senior Strategic Policy Advisor, Office of Policy Integration, AARP; Michael Adams, Executive Director, Services and Advocacy for GLBT Elders (SAGE); Colette Browne, DrPH, Professor and Principal Investigator, Ha Kupuna National Resource Center for Native Hawaiian Elders, University of Hawaii at Manoa; Velma Carter Dryer, MSW, Social Worker, Penn State Milton S. Hershey Medical Center; Maria Oquendo-Scharneck, Health and Diversity Coordinator, Age Options; Percil Stanford, PhD, President, Folding Voice; Olympia Terrell, MSW, Content Coordinator, Age Wave; Fernando Torres-Gil, MSW, PhD, Director, Center for Policy Research on Aging, UCLA School of Public Affairs; Joyce Walker, MSSA, SHS, Vice President of Community Development, PK Management, LLC.

 We are now accepting presentation proposals for the 2017 Aging in America Conference!
 Share your ideas, experience and passion!

 The greatest challenge to elders is not ageism, it is dysfunction in our political, ecological and economic systems.
 Read More